epartington/google-cloud-ai-runtime-tutorial/README.md

 * A Google Cloud project.
   * It is recommended to create a new Google Cloud project for this tutorial.
 * A valid Strata Cloud Manager tenant.
-* An AIRS deployment profile in your [CSP](https://support.paloaltonetworks.com) with enough credits to cover 8 vCPUs.
+* An AIRS deployment profile in your [CSP](https://support.paloaltonetworks.com) configured for AI Runtime Security with enough credits to cover 2 FWs with 8 vCPUs.
+    * This deployment profile must be associated with your SCM tenant before proceeding.
 * A PIN ID and PIN Value from your CSP.

 > [!NOTE]